Happy new year everyone. Te Pou offices are now open for 2021.

 This certificate programme is for new graduates or existing health professionals new to infant, child and youth mental health and addiction.

-The core skills for specialist practice programme is practice based and supports people to develop the specialty skills and knowledge for this field.
-Check out more information about the programme.
+The core skills for specialist practice programme is practice-based and supports people to develop the specialty skills and knowledge for this field.

 The programme is available at the University of Auckland Grafton campus (Faculty of Medical and Health Sciences, Department of Psychological Medicine).
 The teaching team is part of the Werry Centre.